-This modification proposal seeks to amend TPD Section Y, Part A (The Gas Transmission Transportation Charging Methodology) of the UNC, by changing the methodology for the calculation of gas transmission transportation charges.
-Changes to TPD Sections B (System Use and Capacity) and Annex S-1 (Invoice Types and Invoice Items), and European Interconnection Document (EID) Section B (Capacity) [may be / are] required [and this will be kept under review and the modification updated accordingly].
+This modification proposal will-seeks to amend TPD Section Y, Part A (The Gas Transmission Transportation NTS-Charging Methodologiesy) of the UNC, by changing the methodology for the calculation of gas transmission transportation charges.
+Changes to TPD Sections B (System Use and Capacity) of the UNC-and Annex S-1 (Invoice Types and Invoice Items), and UNC-European Interconnection Document (EID) Section B (Capacity) of the [may be / are] be required [and this will be kept under review and the modification updated accordingly].